THE DOORS AT THE WINTERLAND BALLROOM: CONTEXT AND FIRST NIGHT

 Provocative, brilliant, and unpredictable, in this kaleidoscopic

-context the quartet was hired for three nights (December 26, 27, and 28, 1967)
+context, the quartet was hired for three nights (December 26, 27, and 28, 1967)

 at the Winterland Ballroom in San Francisco.

-quality is not ideal.
+although its sound quality is not ideal.

-Nevertheless, a relevant and fascinating musical
+Nevertheless, relevant and fascinating music can be

 As anticipated, the first performance took place on

-December 26, 1967 (here's the link).
-We’re going to focus our attention exclusively on it for the
+December 26, 1967 (here’s the link).
+We’re going to focus our attention exclusively

-remainder of this article.
+on it for the remainder of this article.

-The live show opens with "Back Door Man" and
+The live show opens with two of the band's most

-frequently performed concert pieces, both of which are included on their debut
+Through (To the Other Side)," both of which are included on their debut

-album, "The Doors", released in January 1967.
+album, The Doors, released in January 1967.

-Morrison's familiarity with this material, which is slightly
+Morrison's familiarity with this material, which is

-and deep tone.
+aggressive, deep tone.

-The singer’s voice indulges in evocative, improvised
+The singer’s voice indulges in suggestive, improvised

 excursions: mad laughter, a transfigured fragment of "Don't Fight It"

-Krieger's engaging electric guitar drawings.
+to Robby Krieger's engaging electric guitar drawings.

 The third song is the suite "When the Music's

-the performance we are going through.
+performance we're going through.

-Indeed, over a stripped-down instrumental background,
+Indeed, with a stripped-down instrumental background,

-is dead and gone, left me here to sing his song".
+and gone, left me here to sing his song".

 The reference is to Otis Redding, a paramount figure